RollerCoaster Tycoon World: Release

-The release of RollerCoaster Tycoon World was met with negative reactions by critics.
-According to review aggregator Metacritic, the game holds a score of 43 out of 100, based on seven reviews.
+RollerCoaster Tycoon World was met with negative reactions by critics.
+According to review aggregator website Metacritic, the game holds a score of 43 out of 100, based on seven reviews.

-Eurogamer suggested to avoid the game, calling the game a "machine designed to fleece your pockets and offer the bare minimum in return."
+In a 2016 review, Eurogamer criticised syncing issues with Steam cloud, the low performance, and poor animation and art design.
+It also said the career mode is not challenging and only requires the player to complete basic objectives in a scenario without completing a park.
+However, it praised the basic functions of building paths and custom roller coasters using the spline design system.
+Eurogamer ultimately suggests to avoid the game.

 TechRaptor rated the game a 1/10, citing the large interface and variety of bugs and glitches within the game.